pingcap/docs-cn/replicate-between-primary-and-secondary-clusters.md

 1. Deploy TiDB clusters.

-    Deploy two TiDB clusters, one upstream and the other downstream by using tiup playground.
+    Deploy two TiDB clusters, one upstream and the other downstream by using TiUP Playground.
 For production environments, deploy the clusters by referring to [Deploy and Maintain an Online TiDB Cluster Using TiUP](/tiup/tiup-cluster.md).

     In this document, we deploy the two clusters on two machines:

     - Node A: 172.16.6.123, for deploying the upstream TiDB cluster

     - Node B: 172.16.6.124, for deploying the downstream TiDB cluster

-    {{< copyable "shell-regular" >}}

     ```shell
     # Create an upstream cluster on Node A